 The Company has research and option agreements with third parties in order to develop various technologies and biologics that may be used in the administration of the Company's genetic therapeutics.
-The agreements generally provide for research services related to preclinical development programs, and options to license the technology for clinical development.
+The agreements generally provide for research services related to pre-clinical development programs, and options to license the technology for clinical development.
 Prior to the options under these agreements being executed, the Company may be required to make up to \$11.0 million in research milestone payments.
-Under these agreements, there are \$237.0 million in potential option payments to be made by the Company upon the determination to exercise the options.
+Under these agreements, there are \$242.0 million in potential option payments to be made by the Company upon the determination to exercise the options.
 Additionally, if the options for each agreement are executed, the Company would incur additional contingent obligations and may be required to make development, regulatory, and sales milestone payments and tiered royalty payments based on the sales of the developed products upon commercialization.
-As of June 30, 2021, the Company has not exercised any options nor have any research milestone payments become probable of occurring.
+For the nine months ended September 30, 2021, the Company recognized \$3.0 million of research milestone expenses, with no similar activity for the nine months ended September 30, 2020.
+As of September 30, 2021, the Company has not exercised any options nor have any additional research milestone payments become probable of occurring.